I know I was when I wrote my first book.

 - What kinds of work, hobbies, topics, specialties, etc. play a part in the book?
 (Knitting, chess, swimming competitions, Harleys, yoga, Tango….)

 - What books similar to mine are already in the marketplace?
 (Use these to understand what your audience wants and how they want it.)

 Try to write a statement about your audience:

 - “My book will appeal to Christian teens and young adults interested in missionary work.”

 - “My book will appeal to moderate income black married women with young children who need an escape now and then.”

 - “My book will appeal to college-educated male and female retirees with at least $50k/year retirement income, looking for adventure abroad. “

 The more details you can think up to describe your audience, the better.
 You’ll know for whom you are writing and how to find them.
 Figure out the very particular niche that will buy and read your book.
 You have a much better chance of reaching more of ‘everybody in your target niche’ than just ‘everybody.’
-Also, check out our newest online coaching program, Aspiring Author to Published Pro.
+Also, check out our online programs, Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.